vaidehi117/fakebook-project/README.md

 - Mongoose

 # Next Steps:
-- Make it easier to navigate thorough the app
 - Implement the comment for the post
 - Wants to be able to edit the comment